sherryhefinance/sherryhefinance.github.io/_pages/about.md

 I'm a Ph.D. candidate in Banking & Finance at [Nanyang Technological University](https://www.ntu.edu.sg), supervised by Professor Junkoo Kang.

-My primary research interest lies in FinTech, investment, and intangible assets.
+My primary research interest lies in intangible capital, FinTech and cryptocurrencies.
 Especially the question: how technologies reshape corporate financial activities and investor decision-making and so the financial market efficiency.

-I'm also interested in R&D and innovation.
+I'm also familiar with the details of IFRS and GAAP, and would be glad to contribute to research on accounting standards.